Cloris Leachman: 1948–1967: Rise to prominence

 She continued to work mainly in television, with appearances on Rawhide and in The Twilight Zone episode "It's a Good Life" (more than forty years later, Leachman would appear in this episode's sequel, "It's Still a Good Life", an entry in the 2002–2003 UPN series revival).
-During this early period, Leachman geatured opposite John Forsythe on the anthology Alfred Hitchcock Presents in an episode titled "Premonition" (1955).
+During this early period, Leachman featured opposite John Forsythe on the anthology Alfred Hitchcock Presents in an episode titled "Premonition" (1955).
 In 1956 she guest starred as "Flory Tibbs", in a complex role as an abused captive on the TV Western Gunsmoke in S2E8's "Legal Revenge".
 She later appeared as Ruth Martin, Timmy Martin's adoptive mother, in the last half of season four (1957) of Lassie.
 Jon Provost, who played Timmy, said, "Cloris did not feel particularly challenged by the role.
 Basically, when she realized that all she'd be doing was baking cookies, she wanted out."
 She was replaced by June Lockhart in 1958.

 That same year, she appeared in an episode of One Step Beyond titled "The Dark Room", with Marcel Dalio, in which she portrayed an American photographer living in Paris.
 In 1960, she played Marilyn Parker, the roommate of Janice Rule's character, Elena Nardos, in the Checkmate episode "The Mask of Vengeance".
-In 1961, she starred as Boni, a cold-hearted woman that would sell out her man for $500 in the TV Western Gunsmoke (S6E36 - "For The Love of Money).
-She appeared in The Twilight Zone S3 E8 "It's a Good Life" which aired 11/2/1961.
-Also in 1961, she appeared in The Donna Reed Show (S4E4 - Mouse at Play) as Donna Stone's friend Iris.
-In 1962, she appeared in "The Nancy Davis Story" as a forlorn bar maid desperate for love on Wagon Train (S5E33), plus she co-starred in "Trial by Fire", on an episode of Laramie that same year, as well as the "Where Beauty Lies" episode of Alfred Hitchcock Presents opposite George Nader.
+In 1961, she starred as Boni, a cold-hearted woman who would sell out her man for $500 in the TV Western Gunsmoke (S6E36 "For The Love of Money").
+She appeared in The Twilight Zone S3 E8 "It's a Good Life", which aired 11/2/1961.
+Also in 1961, she appeared in The Donna Reed Show (S4E4 "Mouse at Play") as Donna Stone's friend, Iris.
+In 1962, she appeared in "The Nancy Davis Story" as a forlorn barmaid desperate for love on Wagon Train (S5E33), plus she co-starred in "Trial by Fire", on an episode of Laramie that same year, as well as the "Where Beauty Lies" episode of Alfred Hitchcock Presents opposite George Nader.
 In 1966, she guest-starred on Perry Mason as Gloria Shine in "The Case of the Crafty Kidnapper".
 In late 1970, Leachman starred in one episode of That Girl as Don Hollinger's sister, Sandy.